Brockkoli/Blues-Clue/README.md

 - Must be able to detect Usb drive
 - Must be able to identify unique ID of drive
 - Perform action when detected unauthorized drive (false evidence planting/corrupt or encrypt file)
-- Processes must perform on background without being notice
+- Processes must perform on background without being notice (do not have any prompt)
 - Code will be written in Python

 ---